top of page

 In the early 1960s, Japan’s automakers were still known for tiny city cars and economy sedans.
 The country was rebuilding and learning fast but few outside Japan believed it could compete with Europe’s engineering or America’s horsepower.
 Then a small company from Hiroshima decided to gamble everything on an engine that most engineers considered impossible to tame.
 If Mazda could make the experimental rotary engine work, Japan would not just catch up.
 It would leap ahead.
 Maz

-The Tampa Bay Automobile Museum is excited to offer a rare, hands-on learning experience for rotary enthusiasts: a full-day Rotary Engine Restoration Workshop , taking place March 14 and March 15, 2026 , in conjunction with the museum’s new exhibit, The Wankel Rotary Engine: Innovation That Never Went Mainstream.
-These exclusive workshops provide a full day of practical instruction, in-depth demonstrations, and real-world restoration techniques designed to preserve the future
+The Tampa Bay Automobile Museum is excited to offer a rare, hands-on learning experience for rotary enthusiasts, a Rotary Engine Restoration Workshop , taking place March 21 and March 22, 2026 , in conjunction with the museum’s new exhibit, The Wankel Rotary Engine: Innovation That Never Went Mainstream.
+These exclusive workshops provide a full day of practical instruction, in-depth demonstrations, and real-world restoration techniques designed to preserve the future of rotar

 1897 Stearns Combination Tandem: The Bicycle That Let Victorians Outride Their Chaperones